Welcome to today's edition of the Rush 24-7 podcast.

 I may have got it wrong.

-I may have said, oh, there's it may be Arabic for there's an American platoon just behind the next hill.
+I may have said, oh, it may be Arabic for there's an American platoon just behind the next hill.

-I I used it in Ramadi in Iraq, and it worked so well that the waiter brought me the mixed grill.
+I used it in Ramadi in Iraq, and it worked so well that the waiter brought me the mixed grill.

 And those are the words which open every chapter of the Quran except one.

-But to use those words at the Rose Garden in the heart of the White House is to frame what is supposed to be an American homecoming.
+And again, I'm not saying that everyone who says those words is an enemy of the United States, but to use those words at the Rose Garden in the heart of the White House is to frame what is supposed to be an American homecoming.

 That's the reason for this.

-This is we don't leave anyone behind, we don't leave anyone out there.
+This is, we don't leave anyone behind, we don't leave anyone out there.

 We go, we get the last man and we bring him home.